Harshal0902/Calculator-Task1/README.md

 Week 1 - Challenge Web Dev Track
 A simple calculator with light and dark mode toggle switch

+## Live demo

+The site is deployed through Netlify, which you can view over [here](https://claculatorhr.netlify.app/)

 ## 💻 Tech Stack

 - HTML